Are you thinking of using dump truck leasing to acquire a used dump truck?

 Dump Truck Leasing as the Best Option

 Aside from lower monthly payments, you don’t always need to make a down payment with used dump truck leasing or worry about the transportation and maintenance.
-Equipment lenders can do no payments for the first three months, no payment up front but if you want a lower total out of pocket cost they'll ask you to make one or two payments up front.
+Dump truck lenders can do no payments for the first three months, no payment up front but if you want a lower total out of pocket cost they'll ask you to make one or two payments up front.

 Cost of Leasing Dump Trucks